conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 ![The service account details page shows labels underneath the service account name heading.
 Next to existing labels there is an edit button which you can click to open a drawer with a form to add and edit labels](/images/changelog/platform/v32/edit-service-account-labels.png)

-#### RBAC menu
+#### RBAC sidebar

-The RBAC (Role Based Access) left-hand menu now dynamically shows/hides menu items based on users' permissions.
+The RBAC (Role Based Access) left-hand sidebar now dynamically shows/hides menu items based on users' permissions.
 Hiding functionality that users don't have access to makes onboarding easier and reduces confusion.

 In Console, menu items are shown based on the user's `Resource access` permissions on individual clusters, while the **Settings** menu items are shown according to the `Service access` permissions.
 [Find out more about RBAC](/platform/navigation/settings/rbac).